threalwinky/threalwinky/README.md

 - 🎮 Game is a part of my life.
 I like playing MOBA games and rhythm games.

-- 📝 I regularly write articles on [https://threalwinky.github.io](https://threalwinky.github.io)
+- 📝 I regularly write blogs on [https://threalwinky.github.io](https://threalwinky.github.io)

 ## 🟣 Languages